mdm508/mdm508.github.io/content/docs/java/_index.md

 Java is a great programming language to learn about object oriented programming.
 With Java, you will be able to create complex applications.
+There are many resources for learning Java online that are excellent.

 ## Blue Jay
 I teach primarily using ["Objects first with Java".](https://www.bluej.org/).
 It is the book with